• Skip to primary navigation

 Ten-year-old Games

-This game can last as little as 45 minutes and helps kids work on their strategic thinking.
+This game can last as little as 45 minutes and helps kids develop their strategic thinking.
 It is a favorite of kids and adults alike!

-You may be surprised that this game that became a global phenomenon can be played by children.
-In fact, it can be with this simpler version that still requires planning and strategy.
+You may be surprised that this game, which became a global phenomenon, can be played by children.
+It can be with this simpler version that still requires planning and strategy.

-This curated list of board games is a small fraction of all the awesome options out there for kids of all ages.
-I hope you enjoy engaging your children in this format of play, as it can be highly educational and – most of all – FUN!
+This curated list of board games is a small fraction of all the excellent options for kids of all ages.
+I hope you enjoy engaging your children in this play format, as it can be highly educational and – most of all – FUN!

 Sincerely,